awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

 ### **Multiple Instance Learning**

 In Object Detection, our input is usually a picture or a video frame, in which there could appear multiple objects of various categories including human, animal and vehicle.
 The job for our object detection model is to locate and classify the objects by drawing bounding boxes around them and give them the correct label.
-There have been a huge number of attempts to solve this problem, but they usually fall into either one of the two categories: one-stage detector and two-stage detector.
-Both of their strengths and weaknesses, but in the context of the paper, and thus this article, we will mainly discuss the latter.
+To predict the bounding boxes that we need to draw, a lot of modern approaches rely on first generating a huge number of anchor boxes.
+Based on those boxes, the models would start making modifications to them, so at the end we would have accurately drawn bounding boxes.

 <figure>
     <center>
         <img
-            src="/.gitbook/assets/11/object-detection.png"
+            src="../../.gitbook/assets/11/object-detection.png"
         </img>
         </center>
   <center>